ruehlef/BCTP_Lecture_2019/README.md

 ## Tuesday
 In this session, we created our first convolutional neural network using PyTorch.
 We classify galaxies into spiral, elliptical or unknown.
 The data is provided by the [Galaxy Zoo](https://data.galaxyzoo.org) project.
-See [http://adsabs.harvard.edu/abs/2008MNRAS.389.1179L](http://adsabs.harvard.edu/abs/2008MNRAS.389.1179L) for more detail.
+See [http://adsabs.harvard.edu/abs/2008MNRAS.389.1179L](http://adsabs.harvard.edu/abs/2008MNRAS.389.1179L) for more details.
 The pictures of the galaxies themselves are provided by the [Sloane Digital Sky Survey](https://www.sdss.org).
 The files are available [here](./Tuesday).

 NN predicting this is a spiral galaxy: